baasbox/docs/SDK/iOS/ios_sdk.rst

 Subclassing BAAObject
 ---------------------

-You can create custom object in your app by subclassing ``BAAObject``.
+You can create custom objects in your app by subclassing ``BAAObject``.
 Here is an example of a custom class representing a post with two custom properties: a title and a body.

 .. code-block:: objective-c